LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-If a function vanishes on a collection of sets it also vanishes on their union, this extends to distributions.
+If a function vanishes on a collection of sets, it also vanishes on their union, this extends to distributions.

  <a name="biggest vanish">